 A prepaid card is an alternative to using cash or a credit card.

 How prepaid cards work.
-A consumer loads funds to a prepaid card with direct deposit, checks, or cash, and then withdraws money from ATMs or make purchases at retail outlets using the card.
+A consumer loads funds to a prepaid card with direct deposit, checks, or cash, and then withdraws money from ATMs or makes purchases at retail outlets using the card.

 Prepaid cards are costly.
 Prepaid cards often charge monthly fees, activation fees, fees to get cash, fees for customer service, reloading fees, bill payment fees, ATM withdrawal fees, overdraft fees, and more.